Covid-19 in Morocco Update: 18 May 2021

 We suggest you read this to be aware of risks & follow our recommendations to prevent infection:

 We feel reassured by recent research on flying.
-Transmission between air passengers is relatively rare, and careful preventative measures can reduce the risk still further.
+Transmission between air passengers is relatively rare- in fact an aircraft is the safest indoor space to be in thanks to filters -see more below*) and careful preventative measures can reduce the risk still further.

 A Massachusetts Institute of Technology statistician reports that if you wear a mask, it greatly reduces the chance of you infecting others, but it doesn’t protect you fully, whereas a shield appeared to be up to 10 times more effective against fine aerosols than the mask.
 He put the chance of catching Covid-19 on a full short-haul flight at one in 4,300.

 *The reason why the chances are so low is due to high-efficiency filters and that entire air volume of the cabin is exchanged with outside air every 2 to 5 minutes, hence the air you’re breathing on your flight is much cleaner and less contaminated than most office buildings.
 Additionally the cabin air is filtered through a HEPA filtration system 25-30 times per hour (better than N95 respirators used in hospitals) capture 95% of all particles >0.3 micrometers).